Why Did My Necklace Break?

 “No matter which medium they were strung on, and no matter how well it has been done, your pearl or bead necklaces (also bracelets and anklets, of course) WILL break eventually.”

-And if that weren’t enough, some bead holes have sharp edges (think metal beads) and the inside of holes can be rough and abrasive too.
+And if that weren’t enough, some bead holes have sharp edges (think metal or stone beads) and the inside of holes can be pretty rough and abrasive too.

-That said, it is important to have your jewelry restrung from time to time, just to avoid the strands breaking in an inconvenient setting or time.
+That said, it is important to have your jewelry restrung from time to time.
+That way, you avoid them breaking in an inconvenient setting or during an important event.

 Have them restrung periodically, and you’ll never have to worry about losing any pearls or beads again.

 Your pearl necklace is your REAL best friend, and will be your trusted companion through thick and thin.

 © by Love & Peace Project

 15 Things You Should Know Before You Have Your Pearls Restrung

 Here are the 15 facts that help you understand how repairs work in your favor:

 1.)
 Count your blessings, but count your pearls!